sap-tutorials/Tutorials/tutorials/haas-dm-access-cross-container-schema/haas-dm-access-cross-container-schema.md

 author_profile: https://github.com/jung-thomas
 tags: [tutorial>beginner, products>sap-hana, products>sap-cloud-platform\,-sap-hana-service, tutorial>license]
 primary_tag: products>sap-cloud-platform\,-sap-hana-service
+parser: v2
 ---

 # Access a Classic Schema from SAP Web IDE Full-Stack

 <!-- description --> Access data in a plain or replicated schema from an HDI container.

 ## Prerequisites

 - This tutorial is designed for SAP HANA service for SAP Business Technology Platform.
 Consider newer tutorials designed for SAP HANA Cloud.
 - You have access to the database and SAP BTP cockpit.
 - You have created a multi-target application with a database module [as explained in this tutorial](haas-dm-create-db-mta).
 - Optionally, you have created a remote source [as explained in this tutorial](haas-dm-connect-sdi).

-## Intro
->**This tutorial cannot be completed with a trial account.**

 ## You will learn

 - How to create a plain schema, with a table and user to simulate a replicated schema
 - How to create a user-provided service to access a database in SAP HANA service for SAP BTP
 - How to grant permissions to the technical users in your HDI container to access the database

 This tutorial is meant to be an example of cross-container access.
 Simple data models and loading mechanisms were chosen to simulate a schema replicated using tools such as SAP Landscape Transformation or an ABAP schema.